ikorolev72/ffmpeg-transition-samples/README.md

-# Image animation with ffmpeg
+# Video transition with ffmpeg

 ##  What is it?